syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Exporting.md

 ---
 layout: post
-title: Export Diagram content as image/svg files
+title: Export Diagram content | ASP.NET MVC Diagram | Syncfusion
-description: How to export the Diagram as image/svg?
+description: Learn here about how to export the Diagram as image/svg in Syncfusion Essential ASP.NET MVC Diagram Control, its elements, and more.
 platform: ejmvc
 control: Diagram
 documentation: ug
 ---

-# Exporting
+# Exporting Diagram as image/svg in ASP.NET MVC Diagram

 Diagram provides support to export its content as image/svg files.
 The client side method `exportDiagram` helps to export the Diagram.
 The following code illustrates how to export the Diagram as image.